 Biological: Several biocontrol agents show potential: a native viral pathogen (rose rosette disease), which is spread by an eriophyid mite (P. fructiphilus); a seed-infesting wasp (M. aculeatus var. nigroflavus); and a stem girdler (Agrilus aurichalceus) (Amrine 2003).

 For more information on control techniques, visit the Multiflora rose factsheet by the University of Wisconsin-Extension.

 - Czarapata, Elizabeth; Invasive Plants of the Upper Midwest: an illustrated guide to their identification and control.
 The University of Wisconsin Press.
 2005.
 Pg.
 43-44

 - Plant Conservation Alliance’s Alien Plant Working Group: Fact Sheet.
-Multiflora rose [exit DNR].
+Multiflora rose.
 Last updated Feb.
 12, 2009.